nixiesearch/nixiesearch/docs/docs/features/inference/embeddings.md

     your-model-name:
       provider: onnx
       model: intfloat/e5-small-v2
+      cache:
+        memory:
+          max_size: 32768
       prompt: # (1)
         query: "query: "
         doc: "passage: "
 ```

-1. Nixiesearch can correctly guess the prompt format for all the moder
+1. Nixiesearch can correctly guess the prompt format for all the [supported models](embeddings/sbert.md)

 Fields:

 * `provider`: *optional*, *string*.
 As for `v0.5.0`, only the `onnx`, `openai` and `cohere` providers are supported.
 Default - auto-detected.
 * `model`: *required*, *string*.
 A [Huggingface](https://huggingface.co/models) handle, or an HTTP/Local/S3 URL for the model.
 See [model URL reference](../../reference/url.md) for more details on how to load your model.
 * `prompt`: *optional*.
 A document and query prefixes for asymmetrical models.
 Default - auto-detected.
+* `cache`: *optional*.
+As computing embeddings is latency heavy operation, caching can be used for frequent strings.
+See [Embedding caching](embeddings/cache.md) for more details.

 See [inference.embedding config file reference](../../reference/config.md#ml-inference) for all advanced options of the ONNX provider.